Othonna Capensis: Your Ruby Necklace Plant Care Guide

 A standard soil appropriate for succulents is perfect for Ruby Necklace.

-I like to mix 2 parts of a good succulent soil with 1 part of 1/4″ pumice.
+I like to mix 2 parts of a good succulent soil with 1 part of ¼" pumice (links to Amazon).
 This creates a really sharply draining mix for your succulents.
 Excellent drainage is really important for the health of any succulent.

 You can use perlite instead of the pumice, but I prefer pumice for succulents.